ftlabs/fruitmachine/docs/api.md

 an html string.
 All data in the views model is made accessible to the template.
-\nChild views are printed into the parent template by `id`.
+Child views are printed into the parent template by `id`.
 Alternatively children can be iterated over a a list and printed with `{{{child}}}}`.